 Why Transcript Export Formats Matter

-- SRT/VTT: Subtitle files for video players and editors
+- SRT/VTT: subtitle files for video players and editors

 Common Video Transcript Export Formats